Oil and Gas

 Insights

-Resources for Engineers
+Resources for Oil and Gas

-How much do oil rig workers earn?
+How much do oil rig workers earn when starting out?

-How long are oil rig rotations?
+How long are oil rig rotations different from onshore?

 Does Orion help with visas and travel for offshore jobs?